-- Major deviation: Any deviation from subject inclusion and exclusion criteria; subject informed consent procedures (e.g., failure to obtain informed consent or failure to obtain informed consent prior to study entry); randomization errors; failure to report SAE's, unanticipated adverse device effects, and deaths within applicable regulatory timeframes; device accountability issues (e.g., missing or lost investigational product); or device misuse / unauthorized device use. - Minor deviation: Deviation from a protocol requirement such as incomplete/ inadequate subject testing procedures, non-compliance with medication regimens, follow-ups performed outside specified time windows, etc.
+- Major deviation: Any deviation from subject inclusion and exclusion criteria; subject informed consent procedures (e.g. failure to obtain informed consent or failure to obtain informed consent prior to study entry); randomization errors; failure to report SAE's, unanticipated adverse device effects, and deaths within applicable regulatory timeframes; device accountability issues (e.g. missing or lost investigational product); or device misuse / unauthorized device use. - Minor deviation: Deviation from a protocol requirement such as incomplete/ inadequate subject testing procedures, non-compliance with medication regimens, follow-ups performed outside specified time windows, etc.

-The Sponsor will monitor continuously monitor site compliance.
+The Sponsor will continuously monitor site compliance.
 The site will receive a list of site-specific study deviations on an annual basis as part of the Annual Progress Report and as part of the Final Report upon completion of the study.

-12.5 DATA MONITORING COMMITTEE (DMC)
+13.5 DATA MONITORING COMMITTEE

-A Data Monitoring Committee (DMC) will provide ongoing independent review and adjudication of study endpoint events, the safety data, further ensuring the continued safety of subjects, as well as the validity and scientific merit of the trials.
+A Data Monitoring Committee [DMC] will provide ongoing independent review of the data, further ensuring the continued safety of subjects, as well as the validity and scientific merit of the trials.
 The DMC consists of at least three voting members, with relevant expertise.
 The DMC members are not directly related to the study.

-13 DEVICE ACCOUNTABILITY
+14 DEVICE ACCOUNTABILITY

-All medical devices used in this clinical study carry a CE mark and will be used within their intended use.
-Therefore, this study does not require a dedicated device accountability procedure.
-The investigator shall maintain adequate records of the receipt and disposition of all devices per local institutional standard practice and regulations.
+The investigator shall maintain adequate records of the receipt and disposition of all devices per local institutional procedure and regulations.

-14 PROTECTION OF HUMAN SUBJECTS
+15 PROTECTION OF HUMAN SUBJECTS

-14.1 STATEMENT OF COMPLIANCE
+15.1 STATEMENT OF COMPLIANCE

-This study will be conducted in compliance with the current ICH E6 GCP, the ethical principles of the Declaration of Helsinki, current FDA GCP guidelines, and any additional national or EC or CA-required procedures, whichever represents the greater protection for the individual.
+This study will be conducted in compliance with the current ICH E6 GCP, the ethical principles of the Declaration of Helsinki, current FDA GCP guidelines, and any additional national or IRB/IEC or CA-required procedures, whichever represents the greater protection for the individual.

-14.2 INFORMED CONSENT
+15.2 INFORMED CONSENT

-This study will be conducted in compliance with current ICH E6 GCP pertaining to informed consent.
+This study will be conducted in compliance with current ICH E6 GCP pertaining to informed consent, the current CFR (Title 21, Parts 50).
 To participate in the study, the subject must sign and date the ICF after having been informed about the nature and purpose of the study, participation and termination conditions, risks, and benefits, before initiation of any study-related procedures.
 A copy of the signed ICF must be provided to the subject.
 If applicable, the ICF will be provided in certified translation for non-English-speaking subjects.
 Signed ICFs must remain in the subjects' study files and be available for verification by the Sponsor or Sponsor representative at any time.

-15 STATISTICAL CONSIDERATIONS
+16 STATISTICAL CONSIDERATIONS

-15.1 GENERAL ANALYSIS PRINCIPLES
+16.1 GENERAL ANALYSIS PRINCIPLES

-All primary endpoint analyses will be conducted under the principle of "Intention-To-Treat" (ITT), where each subject randomized to a treatment group who has had a mapping and/or ablation catheter inserted shall be considered part of the ITT group.
-As a secondary exploratory analysis, a "Per Protocol" (PP) analysis may be performed with a subgroup of the ITT group who have no major protocol deviations reported.
+All primary endpoint analyses will be conducted under the principle of "Intention-To-Treat" (ITT), where each subject randomized to a treatment group who has met all inclusion/exclusion criteria and had a mapping and/or ablation catheter inserted shall be considered part of the ITT group.
+As a secondary exploratory analysis, a "Per Protocol" (PP) analysis may be performed with a subgroup of the ITT group who have no major protocol deviations reported, and have achieved their 12-month visit (endpoint).